 3. 38 covered parking spaces under the solar panels

 4. Gutters and cisterns to collect water coming off the panels for use in our garden, diverting some water from the storm sewer (paid for by a grant from the NEO Sewer District)

-In the future we will continue to explore more ways that we can reduce our carbon footprint such as adding more panels, and green building remodel.
+In the future we will continue to explore more ways that we as a congregation can reduce our carbon footprint.

 Remembering that: We do not inherit the earth from our ancestors; we borrow it from our children….. and we share it with all living things.